Minnesota Vikings vs. Carolina Panthers NFL Week 6 Odds, Plays and Insights for October 17, 2021

 - Minnesota has combined with its opponents to score more than 45.5 points in three of five games this season.

-- Carolina has combined with its opponents to score more than 45.5 points in one game this season.
+- Carolina's games have gone over 45.5 points in just one opportunity this season.

-- The two teams combine to average 45.6 points per game, 0.1 more than the total in this contest.
+- The combined points per game average of the two teams, 45.6, is 0.1 points above Sunday's over/under.

-- These two squads combine to surrender 39.2 points per game, 6.3 fewer than this contest's over/under.
+- These two squads combine to allow 39.2 points per game, 6.3 fewer than this contest's over/under.

 - The Vikings and their opponents have scored an average of 50.6 points per game in 2020, 5.1 more than Sunday's total.

-- The 45.5-point over/under for this game is 0.5 points below the 46.0 points per game average total in Panthers games this season.
+- The 46.0 PPG average total in Panthers games this season is 0.5 points more than this game's over/under.

 Vikings stats and trends

-- Minnesota has two wins against the spread in five games this season.
+- Thus far this season Minnesota has two wins against the spread.

-- This season, the Vikings are winless ATS when entering a game as a favorite of 2 points or more.
+- The Vikings have been favored by 2.5 points or more two times this season and have not covered the spread in any of them.

 - Minnesota's games this year have gone over the total in two out of five opportunities (40%).

-- Minnesota is 2-2 against the spread and 2-2 overall this season when the team records more than 17.4 points.
+- Minnesota is 2-2 against the spread and 2-2 overall in games when it scores more than 17.4 points.

 - The Vikings have turned the ball over four times this season, one fewer than the Panthers have forced (5).